mcguinness/draft-mcguinness-oauth-resource-token-resp/draft-mcguinness-oauth-resource-token-resp.md

 - SHOULD compare the returned `resource` URIs against the originally requested `resource` URI(s), if applicable.
 - MUST treat mismatches as errors, unless the client is explicitly designed to handle token audience negotiation.
 - MUST NOT use the token with a resource other than the one identified in the response.

+# Access Token Caching and Reuse {#token-caching}

+Clients often cache access tokens to avoid unnecessary round trips to authorization servers.
+However, without clear information about the audience of a token, naive caching can result in clients either over-reusing tokens (risking authorization failures or security issues) or under-reusing tokens (obtaining a new access token for every protected resource interaction).

+This specification, together with OAuth 2.0 Protected Resource Metadata {{RFC9728}} and the use of the `realm` parameter described in {{realm-audience}}, enables clients to make informed and safe token caching decisions.

+Clients that support this specification MAY cache access tokens and reuse them for additional protected resources when all of the following conditions are met:

+- The access token was obtained from the same authorization server that will issue tokens for the target protected resource (for example, the same issuer or token endpoint as discovered via Authorization Server Metadata {{RFC8414}}).
+- The token was issued in response to a request that included a `resource` parameter whose value corresponds to the audience or protected resource that the target protected resource will accept:
+  - When using Protected Resource Metadata, this is typically derived from either the `audiences_supported` metadata parameter (when present) or the `resource` metadata parameter.
+  - When using `WWW-Authenticate` challenges, this may be derived from the validated `realm` value as described in {{realm-audience}}.
+- The token's scope is sufficient for the operation being performed at the target protected resource (for example, the scopes required by the new request are a subset of the scopes associated with the cached access token).
+- The token has not expired, according to the `expires_in` parameter in the token response and/or token lifetime information conveyed by the authorization server.
+- The token type (for example, `Bearer`) matches the authentication scheme required by the target protected resource.
+- Any proof-of-possession binding (for example, mutual TLS, DPoP, or other key-bound mechanisms) associated with the cached token is still valid and applicable to the client and the connection being used.

+When multiple protected resources share the same authorization server, audience (for example, as indicated by a common `realm` value validated as described in {{realm-audience}}), and required scopes, a client:

+- **MAY** reuse a cached access token that satisfies the above conditions across those protected resources without obtaining a new token for each one.
+- **MUST** still be prepared to receive `401 Unauthorized` or `403 Forbidden` responses and handle them appropriately (for example, by discarding the cached token for that audience and obtaining a new one), since server-side authorization policies or user consent can change over time.

+Clients **SHOULD** prefer checking issuer, audience (or protected resource identifier), scopes, expiration, token type, and any binding information before reusing a cached token, rather than relying solely on runtime error handling to discover incompatibilities.

 ## Examples